To find suitable accommodation for birders, close to birding sites have a look at the accommodation of our Members by clicking on the picture

 The entries will be judged by a panel of experienced wildlife photographers and naturalists who will also make general comments on the photographs submitted and give tips for improvement.

-As you might have noticed the winner of our Winter Photographic Competition is covering the front page of this magazine.
+As you might have noticed the winner of our Spring Photographic Competition is covering the front page of this magazine.
 We think that it is nice to use photographs taken by Members.
 For the results please follow the link "Results of ABS photographic competition"

 The entries will be scored under three categories: